ledgerium-io/blockexplorer-server/README.md

 `touch .env`

-Edit the .env and add the following fields
+Edit the .env file and add the following fields

 ```
 SERVER_PORT=